AionNext/BizCod/Programming Guide/Abstract Data Types/Graph.md

 >MEP: What other functions might we have for doing interesting things with a graph?
 >
 >MS we will implement basic (typical) functionalities here such as graph traversals, spanning tree, searches and so on.
+I will provide a full list of basic algorithms implemented for this type
 >
 >MEP: For example finding a spanning graph, or the shortest path between two vertices
 >MEP: Or would we simply leave users to develop their own algorithms for these